JakeD57/Montour-Footer/README.md

 # Montour-Footer
-A custom Footer I re-designed for a country club
+A custom Footer I re-designed for a Golf and country club

 [Link to Work](https://montour-footer.netlify.app/)